bona-anselm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **6-multiple_permissions**
 This script adds execute permission to the file owner and the group owener, and then read permission to the other users

+**7-everybody**
+This script adds execution permission to the owner, the group owner and the other users to the specified file